Class SimpleCertificateValidator

 Gets the trusted (root) certificates for this validator.
 An empty list indicates "trust any root".Note: These anchors may be overridden by supplying an alternative set to

-CertificateValidator.validate(X509Certificate, List, List, List)
+CertificateValidator.validate(X509Certificate, List, List, List).- Specified by:

 - trusted certificates